New from BreastfeedLA and the California Women’s Law Center!

-Coming Soon!
-BreastfeedLA and California Women’s Law Center (www.cwlc.org) are preparing a report regarding the state of lactation accommodations in the colleges and universities of Los Angeles County.
-Funding from First5 LA has made this possible.
+BreastfeedLA and California Women’s Law Center (www.cwlc.org) have prepared a report regarding the state of lactation accommodations in the colleges and universities of Los Angeles County.
+107 institutions of higher learning were studied to determine compliance with basic requirements for ensuring that the rights of both students and employees are being protected.
+Only 4 institutions met four or more of the 5 recommendations, and 42 schools (39%) failed to meet any of the recommendations.
+Funding from First5 LA made this project possible.

 A Model Policy for University/College Lactation Accommodations is available here.